umee-network/umee/docs/architecture/ADR-005-liquidation.md

   Liquidator    sdk.AccAddress
   Borrower      sdk.AccAddress
   Repayment     sdk.Coin // borrow denom + amount
-  RewardDenom   string   // collateral denom
+  Reward        sdk.Coin   // collateral denom + minimum expected amount
 }
 ```

 Repayment's denom is the borrowed asset denom to be repaid (because the borrower may have multiple open borrows).
 It is always a base asset type (not a uToken).
 Its amount is the maximum amount of asset the liquidator is willing to repay.
 This field enables partial liquidation.

-RewardDenom is the collateral type which the liquidator will receive in exchange for repaying the borrower's loan.
-It is always a uToken denomination.
+Reward's denom is the collateral type which the liquidator will receive in exchange for repaying the borrower's loan.
+It is always a base asset type, thought the liquidator will actually receive uTokens.

+Additionally, the liquidator is allowed to set a minimum Reward.Amount of base tokens they would be willing to receive in exchange for the full Repayment.Amount.
+This acts as a failsafe and will cause any liquidation which would fall below a desired price ratio to fail instead.

 `Liquidator` is the signer of the message and the account which will do repayment and receive reward.